Ravyn Lenae

-Ravyn Lenae Washington (born January 22, 1999) is an American R&B singer and songwriter from Chicago, currently signed to Atlantic Records and the Three Twenty Three Music Group.
+Ravyn Lenae Washington (born January 22, 1999) is an American singer and songwriter from Chicago, currently signed to Atlantic Records and the Three Twenty Three Music Group.
 She is also a member of the musical collective Zero Fatigue.
-Her debut EP, Moon Shoes, was released independently in 2015 and it was later reissued by Atlantic Records in 2016.
-Her follow up EP, Midnight Moonlight, was released in 2017.
+Her debut EP, Moon Shoes, was released independently in 2015 and later reissued by Atlantic Records in 2016.
+Her follow-up EP, Midnight Moonlight, was released in 2017.
 She has performed at several music festivals and in 2017 toured with SZA on her Ctrl Tour and Noname on her Telefone Tour.
+Her discography blends elements of "R&B, pop, dance, rock, Afrobeats and reggae", according to Billboard.

 She released her debut album, Hypnos, on May 20, 2022, and her second album, Bird's Eye, on August 9, 2024, to critical acclaim.
 The latter spawned her breakout hit, "Love Me Not", which peaked at number 5 on the Billboard Hot 100 and peaked within the top 50 of the music charts in several countries.
+Her third album, Blue Island, was released on August 7, 2026.

 Early life and education

-Washington was born in Chicago, Illinois.
+Ravyn Lenae Washington was born on January 22, 1999, in Chicago.
 Her mother is from Panama, with her maternal grandfather being part of a doo wop musical group in the country.
 She was raised as a member of the Pullman Christian Reformed Church on the far South Side of the city.
 Her maternal grandfather, Richard Williams, served as the pastor of the congregation for 30 years.
 She credits her participation in worship at the church with helping to develop her interests and abilities in music.
 In middle school at Roseland Christian School, Lenae began writing her own songs.
-She would go on to attend the Chicago High School for the Arts, where she studied classical music.
-She graduated from the school in May 2017 at 18 years of age.
+She attended the Chicago High School for the Arts, where she studied classical music.
+She graduated from the school in May 2017 at the age of 18.

 Musical career

-As a sophomore in high school, Lenae spent $300 for a studio session that would ultimately produce her first single, "Greetings".
-Soon after, in 2015, she was featured on Monte Booker's song, "Baby".
-Booker and Lenae along with rapper, Smino, formed the original core of the music collective, Zero Fatigue, which was brought together by Chris "Classick" Innumerable at his recording studio, Classick Studios.
-Lenae's first EP, Moon Shoes, was originally released as a free download in August 2015, but was later reissued by Atlantic Records and the Three Twenty Three Music Group in 2016.
+As a sophomore in high school, Lenae spent $300 on a studio session that would ultimately produce her first single, "Greetings".
+Soon after, in 2015, she was featured on Monte Booker's song "Baby".
+Booker and Lenae along with rapper Smino formed the original core of the music collective Zero Fatigue, which was brought together by Chris "Classick" Innumerable at his recording studio, Classick Studios.
+Lenae's first EP, Moon Shoes, was originally released as a free download in August 2015, but was reissued by Atlantic Records and the Three Twenty Three Music Group in 2016.
 It drew praise from critics for her "fluid vocals and spare, poetic lyrics."